sjn/introducing-se/docs.md

 * What reasons did they use to arrive at their belief?
 * Assess the quality of these reasons
-* What methods can we use to determine a reason is sound?
+* What ways can we use to determine a reason is sound?
 * If our methods are unreliable, would the assessment change?